Comprehensive Word Lists

 The individual word lists available here at OnTrack Reading are offered free for you to download and use as you please.
 (For your convenience, the full set can also be purchased as either a single-volume eBook or a spiral-bound book.)

 How the Lists Were Created

 The source of the words for the lists was The Kingfisher Illustrated Pocket Dictionary, an illustrated dictionary for children age 9 and up.The dictionary has approximately 8,500 primary entries, of which about 7,000 were used, including nearly all of the one-syllable and two-syllable words, so the lists contain most of the root words in the speaking vocabulary of a young child.

-Word lists were drawn from a 7,000 word database created from a child's dictionary Each word was entered into a database program and broken down into it's component sounds with the number of syllables also entered for each word.
+Each word was entered into a database program and broken down into its component sounds with the number of syllables also entered for each word.
 This resulted in a 7,000 word database that can be searched for, say, all two-syllable words containing the sound /sh/.